Bwc9876/UnityWebGLTemplate/README.md

 ## How it Works

-Whenever you merge a PR request, GitHub will automatically compile your game using unity to WebGL, the resulting build files will then be pushed to the gh-pages branch.
+Whenever you merge a pull request, GitHub will automatically compile your game using Unity to WebGL, the resulting build files will then be pushed to the gh-pages branch.

 ## Setup